jim-collier/x9git/project/design.md

 	- The earlier decision was the opposite - `includeIf` on the repo path already selects the ssh key and the commit identity, so a second config system looked like a second thing to keep in step with reality.
 	- What changed the answer is that folder rules are the point. `includeIf` can only say "when you are here, read this"; it cannot be listed, checked, or explained back to you, and writing one block per account per machine by hand is the chore the feature exists to remove.
 	- So the file owns the mapping and `account apply` generates the `includeIf` blocks from it.
 There is still one source of truth, and plain `git` outside gitsby follows it.
-	- Flat `key = value` lines, hand parsed.
-Neither build needs anything installed to read it, and neither can parse it differently from the other - which a real format with a real parser per language could not promise.
+	- The file is [SHCL](https://github.com/jim-collier/shcl), read and written through its Go module: `key: value`, one block per account.
+		- The flat `key = value` layout, hand parsed, was the right call while two script builds had to agree on every line of it.
+With one implementation, a real format buys blocks, comments that survive an edit, and a writer that cannot drift from the reader.
+		- The flat layout is still read as it is.
+The first `account set` on such a file rewrites it whole in the current layout, comments kept.
+The frozen 2.x scripts cannot read the result; that is the cost of moving, and they are frozen.
+		- A save goes through the module, which writes its canonical shape - tabs, lower-case keys - rather than the bytes that were there.
+So the keys are documented in lower case: it is the one spelling a file settles on.
+		- A file created from nothing gets a header naming the keys and the footer `shcl init` writes, naming the format and where its syntax lives.
 	- `gitsby.ghAccount` and `gitsby.ghTokenFile` in git config still work and still win, for a single repo that wants to answer for itself.
-	- `gitsby.ghTokenFile` and the per-account `tokenFile` name a token for an account gh has never been logged in as, for a machine set up by copying files rather than by authenticating. gh's own store is consulted first, so a rotated login is never shadowed by a stale token on disk.
+	- `gitsby.ghTokenFile` and the per-account `tokenfile` name a token for an account gh has never been logged in as, for a machine set up by copying files rather than by authenticating. gh's own store is consulted first, so a rotated login is never shadowed by a stale token on disk.
 	- Paths are compared canonically, never as text.
 The Bash build sees `/c/x` where the PowerShell build sees `C:\x`, and a rule that matched in one build and not the other would be worse than no rule at all.
 	- Paths are *displayed* the way the platform spells them, which on Windows is not the canonical form.
 Every path on screen goes out with backslashes and an upper-case drive letter there, so a folder rule and the directory it claims read as the same place instead of two.
 The canonical form stays internal, where the matching happens.